mstilkerich/rcmcarddav/tests/unit/data/vcardImport/README.md

   should retrieve the picture from the given URL and provide it to roundcube.
 - UriPhotoCrop: Like UriPhoto, but additionally contains an `X-ABCROP-RECTANGLE` parameter that requests that only a crop of the entire image should be displayed to the user.
+- InvalidUriPhoto: Like UriPhoto, but the referenced URI will return error when attempting to fetch
 - XAbLabel: Contains a custom label assigned via `X-ABLABEL` property to an EMAIL property.
 Furthermore, it also contains a second `EMAIL` property that is also part of a group, but that group has no `X-ABLABEL` property.
 A standard or default label must be selected instead.
 - XAbLabelAppleBuiltin: Uses the special Apple syntax in an `X-ABLABEL` that Apple uses for their builtin extra labels.
 - XAbLabelOnly: Contains an `EMAIL` property that only has a subtype assigned via `X-ABLABEL`, no `TYPE` param is attached.
+- Group: A KIND=group VCard
+- IM-eMClient: A VCard containing instant messaging attributes produced by eMClient
+- IM-Evolution: A VCard containing instant messaging attributes produced by evolution
+- IM-GoogleContacts: A VCard containing instant messaging attributes produced by Google contacts
+- IM-iOS: A VCard containing instant messaging attributes produced by iOS addressbook
+- IM-KAddressbook: A VCard containing instant messaging attributes produced by KAddressbook
+- IM-Nextcloud: A VCard containing instant messaging attributes produced by nextcloud
+- IM-Owncloud: A VCard containing instant messaging attributes produced by owncloud